Cardiff Metropolitan University vs Aberystwyth Town

 JD Cymru Premier

 Cyncoed Campus is on Cyncoed Road and the postcode is CF23 6XD.
 There is car parking available on site at the campus and the stadium can be found by the National Indoor Athletics Centre.
 If you can’t make the trip, coverage will be available on our Twitter feed @Aberystwyth Town as usual.
-Can the Seasiders make it back-to-back wins?
-Don’t bet against it…!
+ATFC have it all to play for … and anything could happen!